 Why Family-Friendly Programs Matter

-There are various short and long-term benefits that companies with family-friendly policies experience.
-Studies show that companies in the U.S. and the U.K. who switched certain policies, such as flexible schedules or job sharing policies, saw higher productivity in the workplace.
+There are various short- and long-term benefits that companies with family-friendly policies experience.
+Studies show that companies in the U.S. who switched certain policies, such as flexible schedule policies, saw higher motivation and productivity in the workplace.

 Another area that these policies impact a company is recruiting.
 Creating a family-friendly employer brand can help you widen your talent pool.